 Welcome to our website.
 We are a very active club with many events to enjoy.
 This year will offer drives on our beautiful mountain roads, parties and picnics, car shows and plenty of opportunities to drive your British Car with others who love to drive their cars!
 Click on Club Events Calendar to see our current schedule.

 Membership is open to anyone with an interest in British Cars.
 You don’t have to own one!
 We would love for you to join us at an event or a meeting!
-We meet the first Tuesday of every month at 6:00 PM for dinner with the business meeting starting at 7:00 PM.
+We meet the first Tuesday of every month.
+We begin with dinner starting at 5:30 pm for conversation time.
+The business meeting is at 7pm.
 Please see our Club Events Calendar page for the meeting location.
 Our meetings encompass sharing stories and information on upcoming events, planning socials, some programs, and generally enjoying another excuse to drive our LBC.
 During the warmer months, you will find us in the parking lot after the meeting socializing and looking at everyone’s cars.

 We hope to see you soon!
 Join us at a meeting, and be a part of the fun!